Water Damage Insurance Adjuster and Water Damage Insurance Claims

-It’s easy to assume that your purchase of homeowners insurance will cover any and all damage caused by water to your home, but unfortunately, that may not be the case.
+It’s easy to assume that your purchase of homeowners insurance will cover any damage caused by water to your home, but unfortunately, that may not be the case.
 Your insurance company would prefer to keep more of their profits by denying or minimizing your claim, so there are some important things to know if your home has suffered water damage.

 Third, report your damage to your insurance company promptly.
-You want to take this step as soon as possible after you discover damage, to prevent your insurance company from denying your claim for not notifying them soon enough.
-Even if you’re not sure if your water damage is covered under your policy, or if you think the repairs are simple enough to do yourself, you should notify the insurance company to prevent problems later.
+You want to take this step as soon as possible after you discover damage to prevent your insurance company from denying your claim for not notifying them soon enough.
+Even if you’re not sure if your water damage is covered under your policy or if you think the repairs are simple enough to do yourself, you should notify the insurance company to prevent problems later.

 What should you not say to an insurance adjuster?

-It is important to remain calm when speaking with your insurance company and any of their representatives, including the insurance adjuster assigned to your case.
+It is essential to remain calm when speaking with your insurance company and any of their representatives, including the insurance adjuster assigned to your case.
 In the case of a claim for water damage, it is very important that you not say that your house has been “flooded.”
 Remember that flood insurance is a separate thing entirely from water damage, and you don’t want to give your insurance company any excuse to deny your claim, so don’t say it’s a flood if it wasn’t a flood.
 Be specific about what problem you’re having, and say something like “I have a burst pipe” or “I have standing water” instead.

 How can you prove water damage?